-In the final part of the series of articles about starting university, I''ll be talking about the importance of feeling in control, fulfilling your attention need in a healthy way and how being creative and learning a new hobby can lead to academic success.
-It's all about having a healthy balance, folks.
+In this article, Hannah talks about the importance of feeling in control, fulfilling your attention in a healthy way and how being creative and learning a new hobby can lead to academic success.
+It's all about having a healthy balance!

 Feeling in control

 Once you've been at uni for a few weeks you start to find your feet and create a routine that works for you.
 Being proactive in managing your time and feeling in control of your new life is a fantastic way to help you to feel content at university.
 If you haven’t yet found a new way of life that suits you don’t worry, you will get there.
 You just need to take a few steps to help you get in a better place.

 Three or so weeks of not feeling settled is really tough and some of you may feel that’s it all a bit hopeless – it’s not hard to see why when one in 14 students drop out of uni within the first 12 months.

 So how can you regain control?
 Well acknowledge firstly how you’re feeling, it’s a real positive that you’re aware of how it’s affecting you.
 Now try to pinpoint if you can where you don’t feel 100% in control.

 Next look for a solution.
 If it’s related to your course, book an appointment with your tutor.
 They’ll have lots of experience in supporting first year students; you're certainly not the first student to feel this way.

 Remember you can also go into your student union for a chat with student advice or a similar service.
 They’ll have some ideas of the things you can do and the support they can offer to help you feel more settled.

 Set yourself a few little goals.
 You know yourself better than anyone, so map out the activities and the baby steps you must take to get to a better place for you.
 Try to make a plan every day and always take the time to proudly acknowledge the fact that you’ve ticked something off your list.